alvinzhengq/BeatTheAI/AI/README.md

 # BeatTheAI RCNN Model
 This is the primary folder used to train the Doodle AI.
 It contains the dataset, exported model, labels, etc. Pretty much everything used during the process of training the model.

+Model was trained for 3 hours on a NVIDIA GeForce GTX 1050 Ti, final loss was at 0.002, tracked using tensorboard.

 # Table of Contents(Folders):